 Look out for traditional Black Forest goods, such as felted slippers and hand-carved Nussknacker (nutcrackers).

 To take full advantage of this wonderful market, make sure to attend one of the free concerts in the beautiful courtyard in the Old Palace.
 The youth choirs are exceptionally good.

 4. Ravenna Gorge Market (the weekends of Advent incl.
 Fridays)

 The viaduct in Ravenna Gorge near Breitnau shelters the market.
 Photo: DPA

 A couple of hours south of Stuttgart near the French and Swiss borders, the Christmas market in the Ravenna Gorge could not be more different from the huge market of the state’s capital Stuttgart.

-Hidden under a viaduct in the middle of the Black Forest, this market epitomises the traditional remote forest village atmosphere that Christmas fairs try to emulate.
+Hidden under a viaduct in the middle of the Black Forest, this market epitomizes the traditional remote forest village atmosphere that Christmas fairs try to emulate.